Michelingumman/home-energy-ai/README.md

 - Optimize battery charging and discharging based on energy prices, solar generation, and demand forecasts.
 - Control home appliances (e.g., floor heating, water radiators, EV chargers) to reduce energy peaks.
 - Minimize electricity costs under the Swedish energy pricing model (power tariff).
+- Forecast solar energy production for 5 days using the forecast.solar API, with customized predictions for multi-orientation panel arrays.
+- Visualize and compare predicted vs actual solar production with hourly detail, daily summaries, and heatmap views.

 ## How to Use